verashenyang/Office-Hour/README.md

 # OfficeHour

-It's an Android Application that is designed for college students to share information about the courses and professors.
-Users can log in by their twitter accounts or as a guest.
-For loged-in users, they can save courses to their accounts and update office hours and make tweets about the change.
-Also users can comment on and rate the professors.
+This is an Android Application that is designed for college students to share information about the courses and professors.
+Users can log in using their twitter accounts or as a guest.
+For logged-in users, they can save courses to their accounts and update office hours and post tweets about the change.
+Users can also comment on and rate the professors.

 ## Getting Started